Updated 3 May 2021

-Living in a single-person household, you may find that your broadband requirements differ from those of a full household.
-Your usage, speed requirements and budget are all different.
-You might rely on your broadband connection for work, socialising, or for entertainment.
-Or maybe you rely on your work WiFi and rarely spend time online at home.
-However you spend your time, it pays to know you’re getting a broadband service that’s right for you.
+Singles, do you find that your broadband requirements differ from those of a full household?
+Your usage, speed requirements and budget are all likely to be different.
+However you spend your time at home, it pays to know you’re getting a broadband service that’s right for you.

 And fourth, there’s entertainment.
 To wind down, you might binge on the latest streaming TV shows, or indulge in a bit of online gaming.
 When you have people over, you might stream music or movies.
 Or maybe you prefer to download your music directly.